Related News

 You might also like

-Body found in wooded area in search for missing teenager
+Body found in search for British hiker who went missing in Italian Alps

 In a speech on Friday, the Conservative leader will announce a commission into how lawyers could be prevented from using international legislation to block government decisions on immigration.